|As a precaution to prevent the spread of COVID-19, we are only seeing emergency patients on emergency basis for now and until further notice.

-How are Dental Crowns Used?Dr. Perkiomaki may recommend a dental crown for several reasons, some of which include:
+How are Dental Crowns Used?Dr. Perkiomaki or Dr. Bennett may recommend a dental crown for several reasons, some of which include:

 What are Dental Crowns Made of?A dental crown can be made from several materials, including stainless steel, metal alloys, porcelain-fused-to-metal, composite resin, and all-ceramic.

 Stainless Steel: As we previously mentioned, we may recommend a stainless steel crown for a child who needs the protection of a primary tooth.
 Once the primary tooth falls out, the crown goes with it.
 In other words, stainless steel crowns are primarily a temporary measure.

 Metals: Metals, such as gold and silver alloys, are used for teeth that need to withstand the monumental forces of your bite.
 Because they are made of metal, these crowns are most suitable for molars that are not in your visible smile.

 Porcelain: Porcelain-fused-to-metal and all-ceramic crowns offer the best in aesthetics.
 Porcelain-fused-to-metal may be ideal if you need additional support.
 These days, all-ceramic crowns provide the most natural appearance in color and texture.

 Composite: Composite resin is also an aesthetically-pleasing option; however, they are less durable than other crowns.
 They can wear down over time and fracture more easily.